 PointsBet got into the online sports betting scene early on when New Jersey became the first state outside of Nevada to legalize sports betting in the United States.
-It has quickly expanded to other states and now touts legal sportsbooks in numerous states, including Michigan.
+It has quickly expanded to other states and now touts one of the legal Michigan sportsbooks.
 It has become a favorite of many sports bettors because of its focus on unique offers and markets, as well as local teams – including partnerships with former athletes.
-It focuses only on its sportsbook – no online casino games here!
+It focuses only on its sportsbook – no MI online casino games here!

 Because the site is so focused on promotions regarding local teams, there’s bound to be a PointsBet promotion sure to appeal to all Michigan bettors, whether they want to bet on a Lions Sunday Night Football matchup with the rival Bears, or the Tigers going for a sweep in Minnesota.